-Straw mulch, or other similar material will be applied to newly seeded areas to protect against erosion until the vegetation is established.
+After grading and excavation is completed within an area, vegetation will be sown promptly after ceasing earthwork in those areas.
+Hay, straw mulch, or other similar material will be applied to newly seeded areas to protect against erosion until the vegetation is established.
+Hay, straw mulch, or other similar material will be applied at a rate of at least 2 tons per acre.
 Mulch will not be applied in wetland areas.
-Straw mulch or other similar material will be applied at a rate of at least 2 tons/acre.
-The seed mixes noted in Table 10.4-1 are quick germinating seeds that can be applied any time of the year.
 As noted in the previous section, any seeding completed after October 15 will be considered "temporary", or as an "interim stabilization measure", as it may result in poor seed germination and high mortality.
-Disturbed areas that are final graded between October 15 and March 15 (of the following year) will be seeded with the temporary seed mixes noted in Table 10.4-1 to ensure quick establishment.
-Locations that are seeded with temporary seed mixes will be supplemented with the appropriate permanent seed mix, as available.
+Disturbed areas that are final graded between June 1 and August 1 and October 15 and March 15 (of the following year) will be seeded with the temporary seed mixes noted in Table 10.4-1 to ensure quick establishment.
+Locations that are seeded with temporary seed mixes will be supplemented with the appropriate permanent seed mix, as available, during the seeding date windows of March 15 to June 1 and August 1 to October 15.